Greater Milton and Possilpark Credit Union Ltd

 We aim to return customers’ money within 7 days from 12 March 2019, when we declared Greater Milton and Possilpark Credit Union in default.
 If a case is more complex, we’ll settle claims within 20 working days.

-If you disagree with the amount we've paid, please contact the administrators and they’ll look at your query.
+If you disagree with the amount we've paid, please contact FSCS via the details below.
 Don’t return the payment to us unless you’re specifically asked to do so.

 Commonly asked questions